Pekan, Pahang: Other places of interest

 Other places of interest include the Royal Palace (the Sultan Abu Bakar Palace), Sultan Haji Ahmad Shah Mosque, Royal Mausoleum, the Royal Pahang Polo Field nearby the Palace, the Royal Pekan Golf Club, birth house of late Tun Abdul Razak at Kampung Pulau Keladi and the Pahang Royal Silk Weaving Centre.

 Nearby the Royal Pahang Polo Field is a long-established Islamic college, known as Kuliah Sultan Abu Bakar (the Sultan Abu Bakar Kulliyyah).
 It has produced eminent scholars all over the State of Pahang and Malaysia.
 Its students consistently further their studies in the esteemed Al-Azhar University in Cairo, Egypt.

 Pekan is 15 minutes from clean, sandy beaches.
 North on the way to Kuantan, there is Pantai Legenda (Lagenda Beach), which features a golf course.
 South on the way to Kuala Rompin is the Pantai Batu 16 (the 16th Mile Beach), which used to have a royal retreat complex.

 A one-hour drive from Pekan is Lake Chini, a beautiful freshwater lake which is one of the largest in Malaysia.
 It features a resort with restaurant, jungle trekking paths and a boat station.
 Boat trips are available by various routes around the lake.
 Prices differ according to the chosen routes (duration of boat trip from 45 minutes to 3 hours).
 There are also Orang Asli (natives) settlements nearby providing a hands-on experience of their living culture.

-Pekan is also the location of the permanent campus of Universiti Malaysia Pahang (UMP).
+Pekan is also the location of one of the permanent campuses of Universiti Malaysia Pahang Al-Sultan Abdullah (UMPSA).